 Photographer’s paradise – that is the first thing that comes to mind when I think about foto Hotel.
-Its monochrome & modern decor (which extends to the website too) provides an excellent backdrop for photos Its interesting design keeps your creativity going, there are excellent photos (b&w of course) on the walls for inspiration and some old cameras around that will speak to your geeky side.
+Its monochrome & modern decor provides an excellent backdrop for photos.
+Its interesting design keeps your creativity going, there are excellent photos (b&w of course) on the walls for inspiration and some old cameras around that will speak to your geeky side.
 And if that’s not enough – they have one of the best views of the sunset in Phuket.
 I couldn’t put my camera aside for long during our stay there, there was always an interesting thing or different angle to photograph.

-Very spacious, with enormous bed in the centre.
+Very spacious, with an enormous bed in the centre.
 Smartly fitted desk behind the bed head which I found comfortable and called it my office.
-There is a complimentary water and soft drink in the mini bar and coffee plunger if you like to make your coffee.
+There is a complimentary water and soft drinks in the mini bar and coffee plunger if you like to make your coffee.

 Breakfast: there were 3 sets of cooked breakfasts to choose from and a small buffet with pastries, bread, juices and fruits.
 While on the first day I was quite enjoying my morning coffee, on the other occasion I received more froth than liquid.
 I was absolutely in love with the cooked breakfast presentation, served in a bamboo steamer made a really good impression.
 Also what’s worth mentioning – breakfast is available until 1pm, so if you’re not a morning person, you don’t have to worry at all about missing breakfast.

 Cocktails: Well done and tastefully presented.
-My favourite was 911 – rum based, with lemongrass, mint and chilli – with a nice kick and creative.
+My favourite was 911 – rum-based, with lemongrass, mint and chilli – creative, with a nice kick.
 During our stay happy hour was twice a day: 1pm-2pm & 5pm-6pm, where buying one drink meant getting the second one for free.